-Identical weights, identical Mac, identical prompts — mlx-serve decodes +35% faster (geomean) on MLX models and +12–15% on the very same .gguf.
+Identical weights, identical Mac, identical prompts, shipping defaults on both sides — mlx-serve decodes +26% faster (geomean) with +36% prefill on MLX models.
 Native menu-bar app, MIT license, no Electron, no Python.

-Best mlx-serve vs best LM Studio, identical 4-bit MLX weights, ctx 4096, temp 0.
-Reproduce with tests/bench.sh --family gemma --lmstudio — the harness ships in the repo.
+Shipping defaults on both sides, same machine, same prompts, identical MLX weight files.
+Reproduce with tests/bench.sh --family all --lmstudio --omlx --mtplx — the harness ships in the repo.

 | Capability | mlx-serve | LM Studio |